kzzzr/airbyte_lab/README.md

     ![](./docs/airbyte_sync_s3_2.png)
     ![](./docs/airbyte_sync_s3_3.png)

-## 5. Create PR and make CI tests pass
+## 5. WIP Create PR and make CI tests pass

 Since you have synced data to S3 bucket with public access, this data now should be available as Clickhouse External Table.